AxisVM/pyaxisvm/README.md

 # **Overview**

-The PyAxisVM project offers a high-level interface to AxisVM, making its operations available directly from Python, in collaboration with your favourite Python packages.
+The PyAxisVM project offers a high-level interface to AxisVM, making its operations available directly from Python.
 It builds on top of Microsoft's COM technology and supports all the features of the original AxisVM COM type library, making you able to

 * build and analyse parametric models